techidaily/site-win11-tips/source/_posts/unlock-full-potential-multitasking-with-windows-11-in-mac-os-using-parallels.md

 ## Unsupported Features in Windows on ARM

- According to[Microsoft's support document](https://support.microsoft.com/windows/options-for-using-windows-11-with-mac-computers-with-apple-m1-and-m2-chips-cd15fd62-9b34-4b78-b0bc-121baa3c568c) , some features are unsupported in Windows on ARM:
+ According to [Microsoft's support document](https://support.microsoft.com/windows/options-for-using-windows-11-with-mac-computers-with-apple-m1-and-m2-chips-cd15fd62-9b34-4b78-b0bc-121baa3c568c) , some features are unsupported in Windows on ARM:

 * **DirectX 12:** Games and apps that use Direct X are not supported.
 * **32-bit apps:** 32-bit ARM apps on the Windows Store don't work on M1 and M2 Macs.